mathigon/textbooks/content/chaos/content.md

 week, and even with much better technology in the future, we might never surpass two weeks of accuracy.

-Instead, scientists can use probability to predict _averages_: for example how often they’d expect certain weather events (like a tornado) to occur in a year.
+{.r} Instead, scientists can use probability to predict _averages_: for example how often they’d expect certain weather events (like a tornado) to occur in a year.
 These averages can be very accurate, even if we don’t know _when exactly_ a tornado might happen.
+_{button.next-step} Continue_

 :::